 - 2.4.
 Damages

-- 3. What about my right of free speech?
+- 3. What about my right to free speech?

 - 4. Defenses to defamation in Nevada